adsblol/feed/README.md

 # adsb.lol feed client
 ## ADSB.lol is an [open source](https://github.com/adsblol/infra) ADSB+MLAT aggregator.

-Would you like to set up Docker?
-[Take a look at the SDR-Enthusiasts GitBook](https://sdr-enthusiasts.gitbook.io/ads-b/setting-up-the-host-system/install-docker) for installing Docker, then use the [`docker-compose.yaml`](docker-compose.yaml) in this repository at the [project environment](https://sdr-enthusiasts.gitbook.io/ads-b/foundations/prepare-the-project-environment) stage.

-The included docker-compose is preconfigured with [sdr-enthusiasts](https://github.com/sdr-enthusiasts/) images.

-The included docker-compose talks to adsb.lol (ADSB+MLAT) by default, but supports (by uncommenting the lines):

-- adsb.one (ADSB+MLAT)
-- theairtraffic.com (ADSB, MLAT is not yet supported by the website.)
-- adsb.fi (ADSB+MLAT)
-- piaware
-- flightradar24
-- radarbox
-- planefinder
-- planewatch
-- adsbhub
-- opensky

-To ensure your docker-compose stack is always up, a little utility such as [dcsg - docker compose service generator](https://github.com/andreaskoch/dcsg) can come in handy.

-## Enough with the Docker, show me the BASH!

 **Proceed at your own caution.
 While the scripts below are known to work, there might be pitfalls and unforeseen issues.
-Docker is recommended.**
+The [maintained adsb.lol feed client](https://adsb.lol/feed) is recommended.**

-- These scripts aid in setting up your current ADS-B receiver to feed adsb.lol and others!
+- These scripts aid in setting up your current ADS-B receiver to feed adsb.lol
 - They will not disrupt any existing feed clients already present

 ## 1: Find coordinates / elevation: